 a.
-A Notification of Request for Video Recording will be docketed by the clerk's office for each scheduled hearing.
+A Notification of Request for Video Recording will be docketed by the Clerk's Office for the scheduled proceeding.

 b.
-Parties must complete a Party Response to Request for Video Recording within 5 days of receipt and email it to the assigned judge's courtroom deputy.
-Do not e-file the Party Response.
-All parties must submit a Party Response, which will not become part of the public record of the case.
+Consent will be presumed unless a Party completes and submits a Party Objection to Request for Video Recording within 5 days of receipt and emails it to the assigned judge's courtroom deputy.
+Do not e-file the Party Objection.
+Party Objections will not be docketed or become part of the public record of the case.

-- Once all parties have consented to the recording and the presiding judge has approved, or at least one party has declined, the Clerk's Office will docket a Notice Regarding Proposed Video Recording to inform the parties and the public of the outcome of the consent process (without disclosing individual parties' decisions about video recording).
+- Once the deadline for submission of Party Objections has passed, the Clerk's Office will docket a Notice Regarding Proposed Video Recording to inform the parties and the public of the outcome of the consent process (without disclosing individual parties' decisions about video recording).

-- A party may request that a witness be exempted from video recording of a proceeding by e-mailing a Request to Exempt Witness from Video Recording to the assigned courtroom deputy.
+- A party may request that a witness be exempted from video recording of a proceeding by e-mailing a Party Objection to Request for Video Recording to the assigned courtroom deputy.
 Such requests must be e-mailed no later that 10 days prior to the proceeding at issue.